Piperidine: Conformation

 Piperidine prefers a chair conformation, similar to cyclohexane.
 Unlike cyclohexane, piperidine has two distinguishable chair conformations: one with the N–H bond in an axial position, and the other in an equatorial position.
 After much controversy during the 1950s–1970s, the equatorial conformation was found to be more stable by 0.72 kcal/mol in the gas phase.
 In nonpolar solvents, a range between 0.2 and 0.6 kcal/mol has been estimated, but in polar solvents the axial conformer may be more stable.
 The two conformers interconvert rapidly through nitrogen inversion; the free energy activation barrier for this process, estimated at 6.1 kcal/mol, is substantially lower than the 10.4 kcal/mol for ring inversion.
 In the case of N-methylpiperidine, the equatorial conformation is preferred by 3.16 kcal/mol, which is much larger than the preference in methylcyclohexane, 1.74 kcal/mol.

 Reactions

-Piperidine is a widely used to convert ketones to enamines.
+Piperidine is widely used to convert ketones to enamines.
 Enamines derived from piperidine are substrates in the Stork enamine alkylation reaction.

 Upon treatment with calcium hypochlorite, piperidine converts to N-chloropiperidine, a chloramine with the formula C5H10NCl.
 The resulting chloramine undergoes dehydrohalogenation to afford the cyclic imine.